alexdrone/Primer/README.md

 * `@ReadersWriterAtomic`

-The package also includes `LocklessAtomic`:  fine-grained atomic operations allowing for lockless concurrent programming.
+The package also includes `LockfreeAtomic`:  fine-grained atomic operations allowing for Lockfree concurrent programming.
 Each atomic operation is indivisible with regards to any other atomic operation that involves the same object.